microsoft/supervisord-watchdog/README.md

 The available arguments to pass to `supervisord_watchdog` are:

 ```
-usage: supervisord_watchdog [-h] [--termination-grace-period TERMINATION_GRACE_PERIOD] [--critical-process CRITICAL_PROCESS [CRITICAL_PROCESS ...]]
+usage: supervisord_watchdog [-h] [--grace-period GRACE_PERIOD] [--critical-process CRITICAL_PROCESS [CRITICAL_PROCESS ...]] [--terminate-if-all-processes-end]
-              [--terminate-if-all-processes-end] [--log-level {DEBUG,INFO,WARNING,ERROR,CRITICAL}]
+                            [--log-level {DEBUG,INFO,WARNING,ERROR,CRITICAL}]

 Supervisord watchdog

 optional arguments:
   -h, --help            show this help message and exit
-  --termination-grace-period TERMINATION_GRACE_PERIOD, -t TERMINATION_GRACE_PERIOD
+  --grace-period GRACE_PERIOD, -g GRACE_PERIOD
                         The number of seconds to wait for the container to shut down gracefully before sending SIGKILL to all processes. (default: 5.0)
   --critical-process CRITICAL_PROCESS [CRITICAL_PROCESS ...], -c CRITICAL_PROCESS [CRITICAL_PROCESS ...]
                         The names of the critical supervisord processes which should be monitored by the watchdog.
-If any of these processes terminate, then the container will
+If any of these processes terminate, then the container
-                        be terminated (default: [])
+                        will be terminated (default: [])
   --terminate-if-all-processes-end, -T
-                        If this argument is provided, then the container will be terminated if all supervisord processes terminate. (default: False)
+                        Terminate the container if all supervisord processes terminate. (default: False)
   --log-level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                         The log level to use for the watchdog. (default: INFO)
 ```